davideger/blog/microbenchmarks/heartbreak.md

 and your numerics get sliced into chunks sized just so to optimize the usage of your accelerator's cache hierarchy.

-Beyond these feats, Google's `JAX` team took Mike Innes's audacious 2017 challenge:
+Even more recently, Google's `JAX` team took Mike Innes's audacious 2017 challenge:

 > Can we build systems that treat numerics, derivatives and parallelism as first-class features, without sacrificing traditional programming ideas and wisdom?
 >  -[Mike Innes](https://mikeinnes.github.io/2017/12/06/ml-pl.html)